ivanaszuber/Misc-Documentation/doc/tracking_and_control.md

 the system.
 Communication will allow the user to understand the efforts that need to be taken in order to

 maintain efficient infrastructure, and help him feel as a part of the change management team.

+Authorization

+For the implementation of any change it is necessary to receive proper authorization.
+The authorization is granted

+either by the Project Manager, or by the Change Advisory Board (CAB), on the basis of the Request for Change

+(RFC) delivered in the classical written form.
+Authorization of the RFC has to be documented and uploaded to the

+Team Foundation Server.

+In case the requested change involves changes in the business, database or technical (code architecture) model,

+the RCF has to be authorized by the CAB.
+In all other cases, the RFC can be authorized by the Project Manager.
+The

+Project Manager is in charge of recognizing the importance of the requested change, filter the request, evaluate its

+effect on the system and forward the request to the CAB is necessary.

+Documentation

+Current and accurate documentation is an essential component of a successful configuration and change

+management.
+Mishandling of documents may have negative consequences on the system because it exposes the

+system to many risks.
+It is hard to keep track of implemented changes, supervise their implementation and

+determine false steps, if all the process elements are not adequately documented.
+Therefore, the OMS project

+change management will involve full documentation of Requests for Changes and their Authorization, which will

+be uploaded to our Team Foundation Server and be available for future evaluation and use.